Annual Member Show 2021 Selected Works

-Congratulaitons to Lynn Arovas, Tom Brenner, Almudena Fernandez Vicens, Derek Freres, Robin Koffler and Robert Sachs.
+Congratulations to Lynne Arovas, Tom Brenner, Almudena Fernandez Vicens, Derek Freres, Robin Koffler and Robert Sachs.
 These six exhibiting artists were selected to show a collection of work in a group show at the Jean Jacobs Gallery in downtown New Canaan.
 Presented in partnership with the Carriage Barn Arts Center, this June 2022 show will coincide with our annual “Art in the Windows” exhibit.

 Sunglight and Smoke by Marjorie Tomchuk was awarded the Betty Barker Award and a $250 prize.
-The award was established in 2017 in honor of Betty Barker (1920-1997), a prolific and accomplished artist who was the driving force in establishing the Carriage Barn Arts Center.
+The award was established in 2017 in honor of Betty Barker (1920-1997), a prolific and accomplished artist who was one of the driving forces in establishing the Carriage Barn Arts Center.
 Past recipients include Eric Chiang, Hans Fischer, Nancy Woodward, Jennifer Glover Riggs.